-DC Internship Program
+CSUN in DC Internship Program

 Model United Nations

 The Political Science department hosts the Model United Nations (MUN) program in which students prepare for and compete in regional and national MUN conferences.
-Students enrolled in the MUN course develop their writing, public speaking and negotiating skills while learning about international relations, international organizations and public policy.
+Students enrolled in the MUN course develop their writing, public speaking and negotiating skills, while learning about international relations, international organizations and public policy.
 Support for travel for the MUN program is provided by the Instructionally Related Activities fund, Associated Students, the Department of Political Science, and the College of Social and Behavioral Sciences.

 Judicial Internship Program

-The Judicial Internship Program pairs students one-on-one with judges in the Superior Courts of Los Angeles County so that students can learn about the inner workings of the Court, the legal system and about careers in the law.
+The Judicial Internship Program pairs students one-on-one with judges in the Superior Courts of Los Angeles County, so that students can learn about the inner workings of the Court, the legal system and about careers in the law.
 It is primarily intended for students from all majors who are thinking about a career in the law.
 Students in the program enroll in POLS 494J/A and receive 3 units of credit.
-Students observe cases in the courts and spend time with their mentor/judge.
+They observe cases in the courts and spend time with their mentor/judge.
 For more information about this program, please contact Dr. Leigh Bradberry in the Political Science department.